anmol-fzr/better-auth-tanstack/README.md

 [Tanstack Query - Advanced Server Rendering](https://tanstack.com/query/latest/docs/framework/react/guides/advanced-ssr)

-### prefetchSession
+### SSR prefetchSession

-The `prefetchSession` function is used to prefetch session data and store it in the query client.
+The `prefetchSession` function is used in the server to prefetch session data and store it in the query client.

 #### Props